roundups

 What you get free: 2,000 code completions/month + 50 chat messages/month in VS Code

-Limits: 50 chat messages/month is tight for heavy use.
-Autocomplete cap resets monthly.
+Limits: 50 chat messages/month is tight for heavy use; completions reset monthly.

-Best free use case: Light coding sessions, learning programming, hobby/side projects.
+Best free use case: Light coding sessions, learning programming, hobby/side projects, trying Copilot before upgrading.

 🔗 github.com/features/copilot